JarateKing/TF2-Hud-Reference/2-LISTS/Panellist.md

 deployed | float

+## CDimmerButton
+Derives from ?

+This panel can not be created.

 ## CDraggableScrollingPanel
 A panel that changes size when you mouse wheel over it. (wtf)

+Derives from EditablePanel

+This panel can be created.

 ## CTFItemCardPanel
 A leftover unused panel that uses Resource/UI/Econ/ItemCardPanel_Series1.res for its contents.
 Could be useful for a #base -esque reusable panel.
 Derives from EditablePanel
 Parameter | Data Type | Info
 --------- | --------- | ----
 shadowoffset | int